pflanze/xmlhub-indexer/docs/start.md

 1. Once you're done preparing your files, run `git add <path-to-your-file(s).xml>`, or `git add .` when inside the folder with your files, then `git commit -m "my commit message"`.
 Change "my commit message" to be somewhat descriptive.
 You can also run `git commit`, that opens the editor set in the `EDITOR` environment variable, on macOS, that is by default vim.
 If you don't know how to use this editor, just type `:`, `q`, then the return key, to get out of it.

 1. To conclude your contribution, run `xmlhub build`, which updates the index to the latest files and verifies that you didn't forget to add or commit any files.
 In case it shows errors about files that are not yours, add the `--write-errors` option to force it to accept the state anyway.
 Then run `git push` to push your changes to GitLab.
-Congrats, now your changes should be visible from the GitLab web user interface at [https://cevo-git.ethz.ch/cevo-resources/xmlhub](https://cevo-git.ethz.ch/cevo-resources/xmlhub), too.
+Congrats, now your changes should be visible from the GitLab web user interface at {xmlhubRepoLink}, too.
 Thanks!

 For more information on contributing, see [CONTRIBUTE](https://cevo-git.ethz.ch/cevo-resources/xmlhub/-/blob/master/CONTRIBUTE.md) -- NOTE: currently this page is partially outdated!
 (XX TODO)